 ● Huey, LM 1925.
 Two new kangaroo rats of the genus Dipodomys from Lower California.
 Proceedings of the Biological Society of Washington 38: 83-84.

 ● Tremor, SB, SE Vanderplank and E. Mellink.
 2017.
 The San Quintin Kangaroo Rat Rediscovered.
 Bulletin of the Southern California Academy of Sciences.
-Accepted
+Vol. 118: Issue 1

 This blog was originally published in Terra Peninsular’s newsletter, Mediterranews.

-Posted By Scott Tremor, Sula Vanderplank, Jorge Andrade and Enrique Alfaro.
+Posted by Scott Tremor, Sula Vanderplank, Jorge Andrade and Enrique Alfaro on April 23rd, 2018

 Subscribe to our blog.
 Receive an email once a week that recaps the latest blog posts about our research, exhibitions, cool science news, and more